 Though it’s important to be consistent with your content, it’s also important to be intentional.
 You don’t want to create content just for the sake of sharing content.
 Rather, you want to share content that is going to serve and support your audience, while also helping to lead your ideal people to become your customers or clients.

-If you’re feeling stuck and aren’t sure about what to write or talk about, here are some ideas to help you brainstorm:
+If you’re feeling stuck and aren’t sure about what to write or talk about, here are some ideas to help you create a content strategy that works for you AND your audience:

 Think of the offer you’re leading your audience to buy.
-What problem does this solve?
-What support does this offer?
+What problem does this solve? or what support does this offer?
 What are topics related to this offer?

 - Think of your ideal client’s life right now.
 What is she struggling with?
 What does she want to learn?
-What change does she want to create in her life?
+Does she want to create changes in her life?
 What does she need to hear right now?

 - Think of your favourite clients.
 Where were they when you first started working together?
 Why did they choose to work with you?
 What did you work on together?
 How were you able to support them?
 What changed in their lives as a result of this work?